Build a site

 The image is reduced in size.
 You'll also add alt text to the image to improve accessibility.

-13. In the Image Settings side panel, expand Options.
+13. In the Image side panel, expand Options.
 For Image Alt Text, type People enjoying their park.

 Image Alt Text parameter